ArduPilot/ardupilot_wiki/dev/source/docs/flightaxis.rst

 This basically inserts ArduPilot SITL simulation of the firmware between the pilot and RealFlights inputs.

-.. note:: Presently, FlightAxis can transfer the first 8 RX channels from RealFlight to SITL RC inputs, and the first 12 SERVO outputs from SITL to RealFlights RX channel inputs.
-This will be expanded to 12 RX channels from RealFlight in the future.
+.. note:: Presently, FlightAxis can transfer the first 12 RX channels from RealFlight to SITL RC inputs, and the first 12 SERVO outputs from SITL to RealFlights RX channel inputs.